What are some of the whole house dehumidifier pros and cons?

 In fact, for a city like New Orleans, which experiences humidity highs of up to 84%, well, the dehumidifying factor of your air conditioning system is totally negligible.

 Just go all out and get a dehumidifier.
-In fact, with professional installation into the air conditioning system, whole house dehumidifier pros and cons are many, with the latter being negligible.
+With professional installation into the air conditioning system, whole house dehumidifier pros are more than the cons.

 Which dehumidifier is suitable?

 Dehumidifiers come in various shapes and sizes.
 There are portable smaller ones, which are suitable for small spaces.
 The larger ones can be used in bigger spaces.
 Their downside is that they can only be used to dehumidify a particular room.

 For instance, you can place them in the kitchen, in the bathroom or basement.
 You use them in places that have excess humidity.